fuzzylita/fuzzylita.github.io/_posts/2017-08-08-building_a_better_insert_thing_here.markdown

 When an opportunity at an interesting startup presented itself, I went for it and dove headfirst into the tech world.
 I started on the customer-facing side, but I quickly moved to Product Management, a little closer to the making-stuff side of the company.
 I did pretty well at it, but it was never quite enough.
 I still wanted to build things.

 I wanted to learn what the engineers were doing.
 I would stalk their PRs, sneak into their meetings and read their tech specs to learn how our product really worked.
 I asked them to explain their projects down to the nuts and bolts. *Far* more technical than I needed in order to do my job.
 I loved their work.
 I wanted to do their jobs.
+(There's a Little Mermaid reference begging to be made here).

 I decided to start coding, just to see if I'd actually enjoy it, and wouldn't be horrendously awful.
 I began learning through experienced friends and online coding programs, and got a feel for what it's really like...
 You make terrible, *terrible* mistakes.
 You sometimes bash your head against an intellectual brick wall.
 You feel like the biggest idiot ever.